hairylarry/collab/README.md

 In that directory we need an empty file called profile.txt.

-All this will be done automatically through a Create Account page that will have email confirm and encrypt the paswords.
-I have a few more things to do to this test version while it is being tested before I concentrate on the user account module.
+All this is done automatically through a Create Account page that will have email confirm and encrypt the paswords.

 If you want to help test Collab or help in any other way email hairylarry@deltaboogie.com.